Akron/pdf-reorganizer/README.md

 |-----|-------|
 | url | URL of the PDF file to be shown |

-# Processing directives
+# Processing instructions

-After rearranging all pages into new documents, the `processed` custom event is dispatched.
+After reorganizing all pages into new documents, the `processed` custom event is dispatched.
 This event can be listened on and contains a `docs` list and a `src` list in its `detail` object.